cp3hnu/Accumulation/README.md

 3. In Xcode, selecting the application target under the "Targets" heading in the sidebar.

-4. Select "General".
-Add `Accumulation.framework` in "Framework, Libraries, and Embedded Content".
+4. Add `Accumulation.framework` in "Framework, Libraries, and Embedded Content" and select "Embed & Sign" in "Embed".

 5. Expand the "Target Dependencies" group, and add `Accumulation.framework`.